 “This is my art, and it is dangerous”

 I remember the first time I saw the iconic “Banana Boat Song (Day O)” scene in Beetlejuice.
 I was terrified of the shrimp hand, and to this day, I can’t stand the idea of eating shrimp, let alone a shrimp cocktail.
 You never know when it might grab your face like the xenomorph in Alien.
-That said, this Harry Belafonte musical sequence is arguably the best scene in the film because it is bizarre, hilarious, and spooky.
-But it is also radically different than any other possession scene in cinema, and not just because it’s played for laughs.
+That said, this bizarre, hilarious, and spooky Harry Belafonte musical sequence is arguably the best scene in the film, while also radically different than any other possession scene in cinema, and not just because it’s played for laughs.

-Beetlejuice was one of the first films to play with demons and ghosts while also creating a new non-secular afterlife, where everyone gets essentially the same treatment after they die, regardless of how they behaved in life.
-Beetlejuice is a demon, but it’s unclear why he has special abilities.
-He mentions a few historic events, so its possible that he has just been around for awhile on the outskirts of the netherworld.
-But this titular musical scene has nothing to do with Beetlejuice or his demonic style.
+Beetlejuice was one of the first films I encountered to feature demons and ghosts while also creating a new non-secular afterlife, where everyone gets essentially the same bureaucratic treatment after they die, regardless of how they behaved in life.
+Beetlejuice is a demon, but it’s unclear how and why, seeing as this isn’t a traditional heaven and hell situation.
+He mentions a few historic events, so its possible that he has just been around for awhile on the outskirts of the netherworld, picking up on things and conning ghosts.
+Its seems that the laws governing the netherworld are more confusing and pressing than the the purpose of the netherworld, its ghosts too preoccupied waiting in line to really question where and why these systems exist, Beetlejuice just exploiting them.

 “I’ve Seen the Exorcist about 167 times, and it keeps getting funnier every single time I see it”